-On May 30, the United States Diplomacy Center partnered with the Embassy of Japan, the Secretary’s Office on Civil Rights, the Bureau of East Asia and Pacific Affairs, and the Asian American Foreign Affairs Association to host the State Department’s culminating event for Asian Pacific American Heritage Month.
+On May 30, the National Museum of American Diplomacy partnered with the Embassy of Japan, the Secretary’s Office on Civil Rights, the Bureau of East Asia and Pacific Affairs, and the Asian American Foreign Affairs Association to host the State Department’s culminating event for Asian Pacific American Heritage Month.
 The event featured the newly released documentary on the life of former Secretary of Commerce and Transportation Norman Mineta, entitled: “Norman Mineta and His Legacy: An American Story.”

 The film featured the life of Secretary Mineta and his family from the time they arrived in the United States, including the incarceration of his family after the bombing of Pearl Harbor during World War II at Heart Mountain in Wyoming.
 The documentary noted the impact that this event had on his life, influencing his public service career from being a local government public servant all the way to holding two cabinet positions during two administrations.
 Along the way, as a member of Congress, he worked to pass legislation providing financial reparations to the Japanese American’s incarcerated and the legislation stated that government actions were based on “race prejudice, war hysteria, and a failure of political leadership” as opposed to legitimate security reasons.
 He was able to do this with the support of his longtime friend Republican Senator Alan Simpson, who he met during a boy scout activity while incarcerated in the camp.